mosjs/mos/README.md

 <br>
 <!&dash;-/@-&dash;>

 Now your readme has both the code that generates the content and the content itself.
-However, only the content is visible after the readme is generated to html by github or npm.
+However, only the content is visible after the readme is generated to HTML by GitHub or npm.
 Awesome!

 ![Happy cat](http://i.imgur.com/JG9BXxe.jpg)

 ## Commands

-* **mos** - regenerate the markdown files if they out of date.
+* **mos** - regenerate the markdown files if they are out of date.

 * **mos test** - test the markdown files.
 Fails if can't generate one of the markdown files or one of the markdown files is out of date.
 It is recommended to add this command to the `scripts.test` property of `package.json`.